 In the spring of 2018, we released a big update to statistics in the control panel.
-This is described in detail in the article “How does the new G-CDN and G-Stream statistics work”.
+This is described in detail in the article “How does the new CDN and Media Platform statistics work”.

 Customers shared their experiences of using the renewed section.
 Following the results of their reviews, we made a number of important changes that we describe here.

 The dynamics of traffic volumes can be viewed at once: charts showing aggregated statistics for the past 3 months are displayed on the initial screen.

 Data with a smaller granularity is presented on other screens.

 On the Traffic tab screen we particularly explained that the displayed statistics is collected in real time, the data is provided for reference only and may differ from the billing amount.
 There is a new article in the knowledge base, “Stats collection”.